 If you value the ability to go to any provider who accepts Medicare and not have to worry about whether he or she is in the Aetna network or is willing to accept payment from Aetna, traditional Medicare may be a better option for you, especially if you’re willing to pay higher premiums than the basic cost for the ExxonMobil MPO.

-If you trust ExxonMobil to look after its retirees and you like the convenience of using basically one plan that is administered by Aetna and Express Scripts, and your medical providers are in the Aetna network, the MPO may be the right plan for you.
+If you trust ExxonMobil to look after its retirees and you like the convenience of using plans that are administered by Aetna and Express Scripts, and your medical providers are in the Aetna network, the MPO may be the right plan for you.

 Determining which alternative will ultimately cost less is very dependent on your health experience going forward and the choices you make for prescription drugs and Medigap coverage if you opt for traditional Medicare.
 Your best bet for keeping your health care budget low is to take care of your own health.